 We have updated our risk framework to reflect this additional emphasis, with a new risk category "Climate-Related Risk", covering physical and transitional risks to the portfolio and the business, arising from climate change.
 We have overarching ESG and climate-related risks within the corporate risk register, and have also, in conjunction with our advisers, developed a separate climate-related risk register, covering both physical and transitional risks.
 This is reviewed by the Investment Adviser and reported to the newly formed Sustainability Committee, which has oversight of the Group's key risks.

 Our assessment of the potential change over time for our key climate-related risks is set out below.
-For further details see the Sustainability section in the Annual Report.
+For further details see page 48.